PDF417/pdf417-android/DriversLicenseKeys.md

 #### <a name="02060311"></a> Personal data

-- `USDLScanData.kCustomerMiddleName` - Middle name(s) of the cardholder.
+- `USDLScanResult.kCustomerMiddleName` - Middle name(s) of the cardholder.
 In the case of multiple middle names they shall be separated by a comma ",".-
  	- Mandatory on AAMVA version 04, 05, 06, 07, 08, optional on 01.
 On other standards middle
- name is included into value of USDLScanData.kFirstName.
+ name is included into value of USDLScanResult.kFirstName.
-- `USDLScanData.kHeightIn` - Height of cardholder.
+- `USDLScanResult.kHeightIn` - Height of cardholder.
 (FT/IN)
  	- FEET (1st char); Inches (2nd and 3rd char).
 Example: 509 = 5 ft., 9 in.
  	- Optional on 01.
- 	- See also USDLScanData.kHeight, USDLScanData.kHeightCm
+ 	- See also USDLScanResult.kHeight, USDLScanResult.kHeightCm
-- `USDLScanData.kHeightCm` - Height of cardholder in centimeters.
+- `USDLScanResult.kHeightCm` - Height of cardholder in centimeters.
 	- Optional on 01.
-	- See also USDLScanData.kHeight, USDLScanData.kHeightIn
+	- See also USDLScanResult.kHeight, USDLScanResult.kHeightIn
-- `USDLScanData.kCustomerFullName` - Full name of the individual holding the Driver License or ID as defined in ANSI D20 Data Dictionary.
+- `USDLScanResult.kCustomerFullName` - Full name of the individual holding the Driver License or ID as defined in ANSI D20 Data Dictionary.
 (Lastname,Firstname,MI,suffix if any).
 This field contains four portions, separated with the "," delimiter:
  	- Last Name (required)
  	- , (required)